 Four million people in nearly 200 countries read The New York Times.
 Of these, many are opinion-leaders.
 Journalists everywhere read the paper to get a supposedly objective view of the news and to learn what The Times thinks is important.
-But they aren’t getting that kind of view – no matter how many house ads The Times runs proclaiming its attachment to rock-solid truth.
+But they aren’t getting that kind of view – despite the ads The Times runs proclaiming its attachment to rock-solid truth.

-The book also discloses that The Times assigned Smith to hire a reporter of a particular partisan stripe; that the paper’s business journalists refused to cover negative stories about business, and that its Pentagon correspondent refused to cover the My Lai massacre committed by American troops in Vietnam.
+It discloses that The Times assigned Smith to hire a reporter of a particular partisan stripe; that the paper’s business journalists refused to cover negative stories about business, and that its Pentagon correspondent refused to cover the My Lai massacre committed by American troops in Vietnam.

-Written with candor and humor, Suppressed traces a young investigative reporter’s arc from naïveté to cynicism, from covering the White House to leaving the paper for Yale Law School and ultimately becoming a barrister in London and teaching mediation at Oxford.
+Written with candor and humor, Suppressed traces a young investigative reporter’s arc from naïveté to cynicism, from covering the White House to leaving the paper for Yale Law School and ultimately becoming a barrister in London and teaching at Oxford.

 Robert M. Smith is a former New York Times White House and investigative correspondent who was witness to some of the most important stories in modern history, including Watergate, the Pentagon Papers, and the My Lai Massacre.
 He lives in San Francisco, CA.